corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 It is currently possible to start flows in the node at a faster rate than they complete.
 This will lead to increased memory footprint and heap usage in the local node and potentially remote nodes.
 Techniques for helping in this scenario will be the subject of future releases.
 In the meantime, it may be necessary to limit the number of outstanding flows in the RPC client, by only allowing a certain number of incomplete `Future`-s as returned from `startFlow`.
-Corda Enterprise 4.0 provides better scheduling than earlier releases, so the latency impacts of outstanding flows have mostly been eliminated.
+Corda: Enterprise Edition  4.0 provides better scheduling than earlier releases, so the latency impacts of outstanding flows have mostly been eliminated.

 ### Network bandwidth